Our Blog

 – ‘9100:9100’

-And prometheus.yml will look like below,
+And prometheus.yml will look like this:

 global: